DotDev-Sudo/DevOps-Learning-Hub/Readme.md

 - Creating and managing pipelines
 - Integrating Jenkins with Git, Docker, and other tools
 - Monitoring and troubleshooting builds

+### Docker
+- Introduction to Containerization and it's history.
+- Installing and configuring Docker
+- Creating and managing Images and Containers
+- Docker Admnistration
+- Monitoring and troubleshooting docker images
+- Learning more on Dockerfile and Docker-Compose
+- Docker alternatives

 ### Ansible
 - Configuration management basics